Badische Neueste Nachrichten

-Badische Neueste Nachrichten (Baden's Latest News in German), also known as BNN, is the only printed regional newspaper in the city and district of Karlsruhe.
+Badische Neueste Nachrichten (BNN; German for Baden's Latest News) is the only printed regional newspaper in the city and district of Karlsruhe.
 It also appears with local editions in the Rastatt district, Baden-Baden, in the Ortenaukreis, Pforzheim and in the Enzkreis.
 The paid circulation amounts to 112,419 copies, a reduction of 30.7 percent since 1998.
 Ninety editors work in the head and local editorial offices of the newspaper.

 BNN belongs to a foundation named after the newspaper founder, Wilhelm Baur.
 The foundation seeks independence for the newspaper.
 The newspaper appears only on working days.
 On Sundays, the publisher distributes the free and similarly sized Der Sonntag with a circulation of about 230,000 copies to all households in Karlsruhe and its suburbs as well as to subscribers of the Mittelbadish local editions.
 Since 2013, BNN has distributed an app that includes an electronic version of the print edition as well as updates in the fields of politics, economics, sports and world affairs.

 History

 Wilhelm Baur and Walter Schwerdtfeger were granted a license to publish a newspaper in Karlsruhe on 1 March 1946, by the Information Control Division of the American Occupation Forces.
 The first edition of the Badische Neueste Nachrichten was published on 4 March 1946.
 In 1950 Wilhelm Baur became the sole publisher of the BNN.
-After the death of his uncle Wilhelm Baur in 1973, Hans Wilhelm Baur (1926-2015) became publisher.
+After the death of his uncle Wilhelm Baur in 1973, Hans Wilhelm Baur (1926–2015) became publisher.
 A new administration building was built in 1986 in Neureut.
 Klaus Michael Baur became editor-in-chief in 2000.
 After the death of the publisher Brunhilde Baur in the fall of 2004, he was also editor and in December 2015, the newspaper announced that he had now also succeeded Hans Wilhelm Baur as publisher.

 The Badische Neueste Nachrichten became known nationwide through the unveiling of the tax case of Peter Graf.
 On 12 July 1995, under the heading "Tax investigation at Steffi Graf's home," BNN disclosed the search warrant, which had been kept secret by the authorities until then.
 The search of the home had already taken place on 23 May immediately before the French Open.